layrjs/layr/website/frontend/public/docs/v2/introduction/introduction-1iLUBREWe2BB65qw9G4uzm.immutable.md

 > **Note**: Layr v2 is published on NPM, but the documentation is still a work in progress.

+#### Overview

-Layr is a set of JavaScript/TypeScript libraries that dramatically simplify the development of full-stack apps.
+Layr is a set of JavaScript/TypeScript libraries that dramatically simplify the development of highly dynamic full-stack apps.

-Typically, a full-stack app comprises a frontend and a backend running in two different environments connected through a web API (REST, GraphQL, etc.)
+Typically, a highly dynamic full-stack app comprises a frontend and a backend running in two different environments connected through a web API (REST, GraphQL, etc.)

 Separating the frontend and the backend is a good thing.
-Still, the problem is that building a web API usually leads to a lot of code scattering, duplication of knowledge, boilerplate, and accidental complexity.
+Still, the problem is that building a web API usually leads to a lot of code scattering, knowledge duplication, boilerplate, and accidental complexity.

 Layr removes the need to build a web API and [reunites the frontend and backend](https://dev.to/mvila/good-bye-web-apis-2bel) so that you can experience them as a single entity.

-On the frontend side, Layr gives you [routing capabilities](https://layrjs.com/docs/v2/reference/routable) and [object observability](https://layrjs.com/docs/v2/reference/observable) so that you don't need to add an external router or a state manager in most cases.
+On the frontend side, Layr gives you [routing capabilities](https://layrjs.com/docs/v2/reference/routable) and [object observability](https://layrjs.com/docs/v2/reference/observable) so that you don't need to add an external router or a state manager.

-Lastly, Layr offers an [ORM](https://layrjs.com/docs/v2/reference/storable) to make data storage as easy as possible.
+On the backend side, Layr offers an [ORM](https://layrjs.com/docs/v2/reference/storable) (which can be exposed to the frontend) to make data storage as easy as possible.

+#### Made for Highly Dynamic Apps

+Layr stands out for building apps that offer rich user interfaces, such as the good old desktop apps.

+Even if they both run in a browser, we should clearly differentiate "websites" and "web apps".

+##### Websites

+Websites provide fast load time, good [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization), and a few dynamic parts.

+Some examples fitting in this category are e-commerce websites (e.g., [Amazon](https://www.amazon.com/)), marketplace platforms (e.g., [Airbnb](https://www.airbnb.com/)), or online newspapers (e.g., [The New York Times](https://www.nytimes.com/)).

+Layr is inappropriate for building these kinds of websites because it relies on a [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) architecture and doesn't provide server-side rendering.

+So, instead of Layr, you should use some frameworks such as [Next.js](https://nextjs.org/), [Nuxt.js](https://nextjs.org/), or [Remix](https://remix.run/).

+##### Web Apps

+Web apps provide rich user interfaces and are all made of dynamic parts.

+Some examples fitting in this category are productivity apps (e.g., [Notion](https://www.notion.so/)), communication apps (e.g., [Slack](https://slack.com/)), or design apps (e.g., [Figma](https://www.figma.com/)).

+Layr is made for building these kinds of apps with a straightforward architecture:

+- The frontend exposes an interface for _humans_.
+- The backend exposes an interface for _computers_.

+Note that the frontend can obviously run in a browser, but it can also run on mobile and desktop with the help of frameworks such as [React Native](https://reactnative.dev/) or [Electron](https://www.electronjs.org/).

 #### Core Features

-Layr provides everything you need to build a full-stack app from start to finish:
+Layr provides everything you need to build an app from start to finish:

 - **Cross-layer inheritance**: A frontend class can "inherit" from a backend class, so some exposed [attributes](https://layrjs.com/docs/v2/reference/attribute) are automatically transported between the frontend and the backend.
 Also, you can call some exposed backend [methods](https://layrjs.com/docs/v2/reference/method) directly from the frontend.
 - **Controlled attributes**: An attribute can be [type-checked](https://layrjs.com/docs/v2/reference/value-type), [sanitized](https://layrjs.com/docs/v2/reference/sanitizer), [validated](https://layrjs.com/docs/v2/reference/validator), [serialized](https://layrjs.com/docs/v2/reference/component#serialization), and [observed](https://layrjs.com/docs/v2/reference/observable) at runtime.